Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/HDRP-Features.md

 ![](Images/LensFlareSamples2.png)

 From HDRP 12.0, HDRP (and URP) introduces a new Lens Flare system.
-You can attach an Lens Flare (SRP) Component to any GameObject.
+You can attach a Lens Flare (SRP) component to any GameObject.
-Some properties only appear when you attach this component to a light.
-Each LensFlare can be compose with multiple elements for simpler and deeper control for any situation.
-We provide a [new asset](lens-flare-data-driven-asset.md) and a [new component](lens-flare-data-driven-component.md) which can be attached to any GameObject.
+Some Lens Flare properties only appear when you attach this component to a light.
+Each Lens Flare can have with multiple elements that you can control individually.
+HDRP also provides a [new asset](lens-flare-data-driven-asset.md) and a [new component](lens-flare-data-driven-component.md) which you can attach to any GameObject.

 ### Reflection probes